Right to Life Australia

-Right to Life Australia (The Right to Life Australia Inc) operated as an unincorporated organisation lobbying on consistent life ethic policies such as total opposition to abortion, euthanasia and stem cell research.
-Margaret Tighe was the last known President until retiring in 2010 and Toni Turnbull of South Australia was the last known Vice President.
+Right to Life Australia (The Right to Life Australia Inc.) operated as an unincorporated organisation lobbying for consistent life ethic policies such as total opposition to abortion, euthanasia, and stem cell research.
+Margaret Tighe was the last known President until retiring in 2010, and Toni Turnbull of South Australia was the last known Vice President.
 While the group states it was a non-denominational Christian organisation, most of those involved identify as Roman Catholics.

-The Right to Life Australia Inc was established after tensions arose between the National Right to Life Association and the Associations Victoria-based branch.
+The Right to Life Australia was established after tensions arose between the National Right to Life Association and the Association's Victoria-based branch.
 According to contributors, the tension resulted from 'tactics that embarrassed the otherwise conservative right-to-lifers'.
-By 1980 the new Right to Life Australia group was drafting appeal letters for funds despite what was described at the time as "a lot of objections to the establishment of this organisation".
+By 1980, the new Right to Life Australia group was drafting appeal letters for funds despite what was described at the time as "a lot of objections to the establishment of this organisation".

 The Right to Life Australia Inc organisation was begun by President Margaret Tighe as a national organisation.
-However, there were already state-based groups like Right to Life Western Australia that did not wish to join a national body.
+However, there were already state-based groups, such as Right to Life Western Australia, that did not wish to join a national body.
 Right to Life WA declined to join a national coalition of organisations lobbying against abortion and voluntary assisted dying and criticised the "proliferation of pro-life groups and associations".

 History

-The Right To Life Australia Inc. was an unincorporated entity established in Brunswick, Victoria in 2000.
-Its trading name since 2000 was Right to Life Australia.
+The Right To Life Australia Inc. was an unincorporated entity established in Brunswick, Victoria, in 2000.
+Its official name since 2000 was Right to Life Australia.

-It ran campaigns and public demonstrations primarily against members of feminist network EMILY's List.
+It ran campaigns and public demonstrations primarily against members of the feminist network EMILY's List.
 Right to Life Australia members also lobbied politicians and gave talks to community groups.

 Right to Life Australia organised an annual conference and a newsletter, and it funded Pregnancy Counseling Australia to provide directive advice against the termination of pregnancy.

-Right to Life Australia Inc was involved in passing of the 1996 Euthanasia Bill and the Research Involving Human Embryos Bill 2002.
-In 2005, The Right to Life Inc protested outside Alfred Hospital on the Maria Korp case when Victoria's Public Advocate announced that Maria would begin palliative care after 163 days of being in a persistent vegetative state.
-Despite protest from Right to Life Australia Inc, ABC radio reported that extensive consultation with close friends, family and Maria's priest as well as all medical advice concluded that palliative care was in Maria's best interest.
+Right to Life Australia Inc was involved in the passing of the 1996 Euthanasia Bill and the Research Involving Human Embryos Bill 2002.
+In 2005, the organisation protested outside Alfred Hospital on the Maria Korp case when Victoria's Public Advocate announced that Maria would begin palliative care after 163 days of being in a persistent vegetative state.
+Despite protests from Right to Life Australia Inc, ABC radio reported that extensive consultation with close friends, family and Maria's priest as well as all medical advice concluded that palliative care was in Maria's best interest.